vitessio/website/content/en/blog/2023-06-05-vitess-security-audit.md

 * Vitess published 2 Moderate Severity CVEs and patch releases with associated fixes for them.
 * All the reported issues that are under our control have either been fixed, or have a plan in place to be fixed before the end of the year.
 * We ended up deleting some unused code as a result of the audit, which is always a good thing.
-* Ada Logics contributed 3 additional fuzzers to the fuzzing test suite for Vitess.
+* Ada Logics contributed two additional fuzzers to the fuzzing test suite for Vitess.
 * The Vitess team started work on generating SLSA artifacts such as provenance attestation before the audit commenced, this is still in progress.

 Some highlights from the report: